nicolaskyejo/cybersecuritybase-project/README.md

 Project with the goal of creating a vulnerable web application and provide fixes for it.

+### Requirements
+* Python 3.6 or above

 ### Installation instructions:
 #### Ubuntu (tested on 18.04.3)
 Python 3 is usually installed by default, check with ``$ python3 --version``,
-Python version should be 3.6+
+Python version should be 3.6 or above.
+If the version is not correct, follow the instructions for your linux distro for installing the newest version of Python.

 ```
 $ git clone https://github.com/nicolaskyejo/cybersecuritybase-project.git